wp-plugins/iire-social-icons/readme.txt

 == Changelog ==

-= 0.21 Make sure to deactivate and delete all prior versions! =
+= 0.30 Make sure to deactivate and delete all prior versions! =
+* Added the following networks: Esty, Buzznet, Paypal, Reverbnation, Ebay, Mixx, Pure Volume, Design Float, 500px, Smugmug, GoeCaching, EVernote
+* Added support for up to 5 custom folders using the grid layout
+* Add a Print icon and function
+* Changed the default icon size on reset to 64x64 for the widget
+* Changed the default icon size on reset to 32x32 for the shortcode
+* Updated the Widget/Shortcode Designer screenshots
+* Included the jQuery base javascript, CSS and image files
+* Fixed issue when using plugin on a site that uses a SSL certificate.
+* Added additional detection of jQuery UI
+* Updated readme.txt file

+= 0.21
 * Fix an issue where themes were not properly detected when plugin was installed into a different location other that the default folder
 * Rewrote the javascript for the "Add to Favorites" Works in FireFox and IE, a prompt is displayed for Chrome,Safari and Opera
 * Adjusted the default minimum height of the Widget/Shortcode Designer preview area